-Rakaia River Salmon Fishing – Latest pics scroll down
+Rakaia River Salmon Fishing – Latest pics and Videos

 Rakaia River salmon fishing is highly regarded.
 Many believe the Rakaia is the best salmon river in New Zealand.
 The salmon run begins in November and peaks in February and March.
 The Rakaia also has very good runs of sea-run brown trout in its lower reaches over spring and summer.
 There are also resident trout populations in the rivers middle and upper reaches.